'Rashford the best player in Europe right now' - Ighalo hails new team-mate as he reveals what he can offer Man Utd | Goal.com

 Ighalo completed a six-month loan move to Old Trafford from Shanghai Shenhua on deadline day, as Ole Gunnar Solskjaer's search for a new centre-forward finally came to an end.

-The former Nigeria international will compete with Anthony Martial and Mason Greenwood to a place in Solskjaer's starting lineup.
+The former Nigeria international will compete with Anthony Martial and Mason Greenwood for a place in Solskjaer's starting lineup.

 “These players are great players," Ighalo told MUTV.
 "Greenwood is a very good player; young, very good left foot, I’ve watched some of his game.